CarriganSoftwareSolutions/Carrigan.SqlTools/CarriganSqlTools/Carrigan.SqlTools/readme.md

 ### Update with Joins and Where
 `SetColumns<T>` validates the names of the properties, and throws an error if the property isn't valid

-`Columns<T>` validates the names of the properties, and throws an error if the property isn't valid
+`ColumnEqualsColumn<LeftT, RightT>` validates the names of the properties, and throws an error if the property isn't valid

 `ColumnValues<T>` validates the names of the properties, and throws an error if the property isn't valid